SafetyMap

 Staying in Ixelles: common questions

-Ixelles currently has a travel score of 72/100 in Brussels, which makes it a solid options for travelers.
+Ixelles has a safety score of 68/100 in Brussels.
+That makes it a generally solid option.